hasura/skor/README.md

 # pg_notify_webhook

-`pg_notify_webhook` is a utility for PostgreSQL which calls a webhook with row changes as JSON whenever an INSERT, UPDATE, DELETE event occurs on a particular table.
+`pg_notify_webhook` is a utility for PostgreSQL which calls a webhook with row changes as JSON whenever an INSERT, UPDATE or DELETE event occurs on a particular table.

 ## Build: